yuvalgraiber/trigo-prometheus-sd/README.md

 ]
 ```

-Your goal in this exercise is to:
+# Requirements

+## Goals

-* Implement a custom service discovery for Prometheus which queries the described endpoint (in the `inventory service`) and yields a target group containing the sensors targets.
+* **Service discovery:** Implement custom Prometheus service discovery that queries the inventory endpoint and produces target groups for those sensors.
-* Write a minimal docker-compose / helm chart that runs the entire stack, having a Prometheus instance trying to scrape the sensors inventory with an exposed HTTP port (tcp/9090).
+* **Runtime stack:** Provide a minimal Docker Compose file *or* Helm chart that runs the full stack, with Prometheus listening on HTTP **TCP 9090** and configured to scrape the sensor targets via your discovery.

-# Additional Notes
+Note that the hosts provided by the inventory are dummy, and that's fine if your Prometheus isn't able to connect to them.
+The goal is just to add them as targets.

+## Quality

+* Keep the solution clear and maintainable, follow sensible best practices, and prefer current stable versions of dependencies where practical.

+## Constraints

-* Don't modify the `inventory service` code.
+* Do not modify the inventory service code.
+* Complete the exercise within **two hours** (maximum).

+## Submission

-* Clone this repository and upload your solution to your personal account (don't fork), and then provide us with a link (and permissions).
+* Fork this repository, push your solution, open a pull request to our repository, and send us a link.

-* You have up to 2 hours to complete the exercise.
-* Feel free to code it in any language you would like and use any framework / library / snippet of code you find.
-* We are available to answer any questions you may have, so feel free to ask :smile:.
+## Tools, references, and questions

+* You may use any language, framework, library, or code snippets you find helpful.
+* You may use any source of information, including AI tools.
+Please note that we can identify submissions generated with AI, and in such cases, stricter evaluation criteria may be applied.
+* If anything is unclear, ask us — we are happy to help.